Proxy servers act as an intermediary for clients on a network requesting resources from another server. The most common type of proxy is a web proxy.

-- Hard disk cache size - This sets the total amount of hard disk space squid will use to cache objects.
-If you have a large hard drive you can increase this setting to cache more objects.
-Just remember that objects cached in memory will be retrieved faster than objects on hard disk.
+- Hard disk cache size: This sets the total amount of hard disk space squid will use to cache objects.
+If you have a large hard drive, you can increase this setting to cache more objects.
+Just remember that objects cached in memory will be retrieved faster than objects on the hard disk.

 Visit the pfSense documentation site for more Squid performance tuning tweaks.

 Squid has its own system for purging old objects from the cache, but occasionally, you may want to clear the entire Squid cache.

 I recommend logging into pfSense using SSH to run these commands.
 It is possible to run them using the command prompt function in the diagnostics menu, but I don't advise doing so.